Impact of COVID-19 Skip to main content

 It is not a statement of vaccine efficacy or effectiveness.

-It is important to keep eligible individuals up to date with COVID-19 vaccination to help protect against COVID-19 and potential severe outcomes5
+It is important to keep eligible individuals up to date with COVID-19 vaccination to help protect against COVID-19 and potential severe outcomes1

-continued to cause severe outcomes, including hospitalization and
+COVID-19 continues to cause severe outcomes, including hospitalization and death in some people2,5

 img Actor portrayals.